thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		constraints {}
 	}

-Currently, 3 types of constraints are supported:
+Currently, three types of constraints are supported:

-* min: min value for attribute, applicable only to integer type attributes
+* **min:** The minimum value for an attribute, applicable only to integer type attributes.
-* max: max value for attribute, applicable only to integer type attributes
+* **max:** The maximum value for an attribute, applicable only to integer type attributes.

-  For example, the pga class definition can be expanded with an attribute for "ramp_step_ms" with min and max values as follows:
+  For example, the pga class definition can be expanded with an attribute for ``ramp_step_ms`` with min and max values as follows:

   .. code-block:: bash